What’s the #1 thing people around the world fear the most?

-But if you have a system (like the one I showed you in this article), it becomes much, MUCH easier.
+But if you follow a simple system like the one I showed you in this guide, it becomes much, MUCH easier.

-Take it one step at a time, follow the steps in this article – and your speech will be a slam dunk.
-I guarantee it.
+Take it one step at a time, follow the steps in this guide – and your speech will be a slam dunk.
+I guarantee it!